 - Wash your motorcycle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ₽ P. 48 - Place your motorcycle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery (≥ P. 55) to prevent discharge.
-Charge the battery in a shaded, well-ventilated area.
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 45 - Place your motorcycle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery (P. 52) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area.